 That was not a pleasant experience for Jonah to go through, but God had a job for Jonah to do, and Jonah was going to do it!
 After that, he cooperated very willingly.
 One great fish was enough for Jonah!
 I hope we do not have to get hit with the baseball bat, or whatever it might be, to learn the lessons.

 Philippians 3:16 Nevertheless, to the degree that we have already attained, let us walk [do not slip back!] by the same rule, let us be of the same mind.

-Now, when you connect these things with the first revelations that God gave to mankind in Genesis 1, and especially verses 26, God established the pattern by showing that each creature was created according to its kind—fish, birds, insects, etc., each according to its kind, so that it would reproduce after its kind.
+When you connect these things with the first revelations that God gave to mankind in Genesis 1, and especially verses 26, God established the pattern by showing that each creature was created according to its kind—fish, birds, insects, etc., each according to its kind, so that it would reproduce after its kind.
 Then, as with all creatures, God planned to reproduce His kind.